 Established in 2007, the Rocky Flats National Wildlife Refuge preserves 5,237 acres of stunning front range landscape.
 It’s located north of downtown Golden.

 Situated sixteen miles northwest of the capital, Rocky Flats is bordered by Boulder, Broomfield and Jefferson counties.
-While it’s not currently open to the public, two other front range refuges are: Two Ponds in Arvada, and Rocky Mountain Arsenal in Commerce City.
+It features more than 10 miles of hiking trails to enjoy.
+Plus there are two other front range national wildlife refuges are: Two Ponds in Arvada, and Rocky Mountain Arsenal in Commerce City.

 National Wildlife Refuge in Jefferson Co.